Obeah!

 Obeah! is a 1935 American horror film directed by F. Herrick Herrick and starring Jean Brooks and Phillips Lord.
 In the United Kingdom, the film was released under the title The Mystery Ship.
-It is believed to be a lost film.
+It is believed to be a lost film, as no copies of it are known to exist.

 Plot

 A sailor, known as "The Adventurer," searching for a lost American explorer discovers him being held hostage on a remote island in the South Sea.
 The man is held captive by the island's natives, who have placed him under a voodoo spell known as "obeah."
 The Adventurer attempts to halt a death ritual but fails, and the explorer dies.
 The Adventurer is forced to flee the island, taking with him a native woman and the daughter of the dead explorer.

 With the help of a map taken from the explorer, the three attempt to locate a chest of gold that has been sunk off the island shore.
 Meanwhile, the high priest of the island people casts a curse on the three, and a love triangle ensues between those on the ship.